distributed-text-services/specifications/Collection-API.md

 ### Hydra Representation and Hierarchy

 DTS does not specify any particular hierarchy of collections.
 A collection might provide all documents in a flat collection or a collection hierarchy organized by geography, time, or any other convenient logical grouping.
+DTS does not specify URLs.
+Clients should discover URLs using navigation and link relations since URLs may differ among implementations.

 ## Scheme